mp-se/gravitymon/README.md

    "angle": 45.34,
    "battery": 3.67,
    "rssi": -12,
-   "run-time": 2.30,        // Runtime for this reading, this is an extension }
+   "run-time": 230,         // ms, Runtime for this reading, this is an additional field not part of the standard format }
 ```